We’ve been a paying customer for HostPapa for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

 That’s impressive considering they’ve only been around since 2006 (founded by Jamie Opalchuck).

-One potential explanation for their meteoric rise could be their various customer services options, offering phone support in a few different languages including English, French, Spanish and German to both domestic and international native speakers.
+One potential explanation for their meteoric rise could be their various customer services options, offering phone support in a few different languages including English, French, Spanish and German to both domestic and international clients.

 They must be doing something right to have grown so quickly over the past few years.

 In order to find out, we purchased the HostPapa ‘Starter Plan’ in June of 2015.
-We set-up a simple WordPress website, and you can dive into its in-depth performance statistics including uptime and speed (click ‘History’ for more info).
+We set-up a simple WordPress website.
+You can dive into its in-depth performance statistics including uptime and speed (click ‘History’ for more info).

 Pros of HostPapa

-Upon signing up, we were excited to start seeing what makes them tick.
+Upon signing up, we were excited to see what makes them tick.
 What could possibly cause such a quick ascent?

-At first were pleasantly surprised by their great uptime (as you’ll see).
+At first, we were pleasantly surprised by their great uptime (as you’ll see).
 They also offer a plethora of customer support options to choose from.

 So far so good!
 But can they live up to the type?
 Let’s take a look.